ibrahim-s/navigateTheNumpadWay/readme.md

 ## Addon Settings ##

 To access addon settings, go to: NVDA menu/preferences,
-hit enter then e to go to Emulate Numpad Mode panel.
+hit enter then e to go to navigate the numpad way panel.

 *	Choose form to emulate to numpad mode combo box: From here you can choose the form you like to emulate to numpad mode, and Form1 is chosen by default.
 *	Next you will stand on a multi edit text control: it will help you to view the form you have selected, and you can use up and down arrows to navigate.